ApexNode-host/ApexNode-Docs/billing/server-management/index.md

 ## Tiers

 ### Self Managed (Free)
-You’re fully responsible for configuring, maintaining, and troubleshooting your server.
+You’re fully responsible for configuring, and maintaining your server.

-**Includes:**
-- Full access to the game panel and file system
-- Community Discord support
-- Backup system (if available)
-- Automated tools (if applicable)

-**Does NOT include:**
-- Manual plugin/modpack installation
-- Server optimization or crash debugging
-- Troubleshooting assistance beyond generic tips

 ---